bog-dan-ro/cppstd/declarative_c++.md

 ## Motivation
 With the introduction of designated initializers, C++ seemed quite close to be used also in a declarative way,sadly, there are a few things missing.
-Let's take an example code for better understanding:
+[QML](https://en.wikipedia.org/wiki/QML#Syntax,_semantics) is one of the best example in this area, so, let's take a widgets example code for better understanding:

 ```c++
 class Widget {